 A standard for quality engagement practice sets out an expectation for the quality of engagement projects and processes.
 A standard can assure the quality of engagement and can also be used to audit engagement practices.
-A Quality Framework based upon the IAP2 Quality Assurance Standard for Community and Stakeholder Engagement (the IAP2 Quality Standard) is explained later in this document.
+A Quality Framework based upon the IAP2's Quality Assurance Standard is explained later in this document.